kaltura/developer-platform-docs/documentation/Streaming-and-Publishing/Assets-Download-URLs .md

+---
+layout: page
-# Downloading a Video File
+title: Downloading a Video File
+weight: 110
+---

 It is important to note that Kaltura entries can be set for private or protected modes, where access is only allowed when providing a valid admin [Kaltura Session](/api-docs/VPaaS-API-Getting-Started/how-to-create-kaltura-session.html).